 By the end of 2017 we had created an amazing team – that blend of youth and maturity that just makes things happen.
 We’d all been on one helluva a journey (and not always the same one).
 Two-way knowledge sharing, loads of stress, many tears shed but most importantly that team had fun and established a strong bond.

 2018 was a blur as all efforts were placed on getting Shetland Webcams up and running again and the challenges of a major crowdfunding campaign.
 Radio was way down the list however it was radio and Tom Morton’s Beatcroft Show that we re-established just to act as an anchor for the campaign.
 Despite Tom’s health scares he was there to support me, as was Iain and the many other people across the world that have continued to support these initiatives.

-One year on since the end of the RedEye Campaign and with the official start of summer in 2019 we are re-launching the new 60 North Radio platform.
-We have added new presenters such as Mike Marwick, Bill Black and Colin MacDonald and we hope to do so much more as the station develops.
-There are also two additional radio channels added and once again, should you wish, there are fiddles in the air again!
+One year on since the end of the RedEye Campaign and with the official start of summer in 2019 we re-relaunched the new 60 North Radio platform.
+We added new presenters such as Mike Marwick, Bill Black and Colin MacDonald and commenced developing both the format and the systems purely for internet broadcasting.

 And finally, I am dedicating this to my father, John Steven, who died 1st June 2014.
 He was the person responsible for getting me hooked on all aspects of technology and was an avid supporter of all my crazy ideas.